NU volleyball Seniors Kubik, Knuckles won’t return next season

 Kubik and Knuckles each plan to end their college careers after this season, they each said on Tuesday ahead of their Senior Night matches on Saturday.

-So all four players in the senior class – super-seniors Kaitlyn Hord and Hames and Seniors Kubik and Knuckles – will probably be done after this season.
+So all four players in the senior class – super-seniors Kailtyn Hord and Hames and Seniors Kubik and Knuckles – will probably be done after this season.

 Kubik and Knuckles may have had the option to return due to the NCAA giving an extra year of eligibility for players who participated in the COVID-19 season.

-Last spring Kubik said the 2022 season would likely be her only season being on the team with her younger sister, freshman outside hitter Hayden Kubik, and that decision has been solidified now.
+Last spring Kubik said the 2022 season would likely be her only season being on the team with her younger sister, freshman outside hitter Hayden Kuibk, and that decision has been solidified now.

 People are also reading…